-Helium is one of the smallest gas molecules and because it is inert, helium is safe to use instead of hydrogen and will not react to any parts of the materials that are being tested.
-A helium mass spectrometer is an instrument we use for the small and extremely difficult leaks.
-Initially developed during World War II, this instrument uses a vacuum chamber in which a sealed container with helium is placed, helium then leaks out of the container, and then the rate of the leak is detected by a mass spectrometer.
+Primarily used to locate very small leaks, or leaks in exceedingly difficult surfaces, helium is introduced into a water or gas line where it naturally escapes through the leak and rises to the surface where it is then electronically detected.
+Helium is one of the smallest gas molecules and because it is inert, helium is safe to use in any environment.
+A helium mass spectrometer is an instrument we use to detect where the helium is rising from.
+This instrument uses a vacuum chamber in which a sealed container with helium is placed.
+Helium then leaks out of the container, and then the rate of the leak is detected by a mass spectrometer.